 Compensation Committee.
-The primary responsibilities of our Compensation Committee are to periodically review and approve the compensation and other benefits for our senior officers and directors.
+The primary responsibilities of our Compensation Committee are to periodically review and approve, or recommend to the Board for review and approval, where appropriate, the compensation and other benefits for our senior officers and directors.
 This includes reviewing and approving corporate goals and objectives relevant to the compensation of our senior officers, evaluating the performance of these officers in light of the goals and objectives, and setting the officers' compensation based on those evaluations.
 The committee also administers and makes recommendations to the Board regarding equity incentive plans that are subject to the Board's approval and approves the grant of equity awards under the plans.
+For compensation matters and equity grants to our CEO and Board members, the committee makes recommendations to the Board, and the Board is responsible for reviewing and approving all such matters.

-The Compensation Committee may delegate its authority to one or more subcommittees or to one member of the committee.
+The Compensation Committee may delegate its authority to one or more subcommittees.
 The committee may also delegate authority to review and approve the compensation of our employees to certain of our executive officers.
 Even where the committee does not delegate authority, our executive officers will typically make recommendations to the committee regarding compensation to be paid to our employees and the size of equity awards under our equity incentive plans, but will not be present during voting or deliberations on their own compensation.
-The committee has the authority to engage independent advisors, such as compensation consultants, to assist it in carrying out its responsibilities.
-The committee engaged Radford, an AON company, in 2020 to provide advice regarding the amount and form of executive and director compensation.
+The committee has the authority to engage outside advisors, such as compensation consultants, to assist it in carrying out its responsibilities.
+The committee engaged Compensia, Inc. ("Compensia") in 2022 to provide advice regarding the amount and form of executive and director compensation.
+The committee has determined that (1) the compensation consultant satisfies applicable independence criteria and (2) the compensation consultant's work with the Company does not raise any conflicts of interest, in each case under applicable Nasdaq listing rules and the rules and regulations established by the SEC.